de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 ========  ========  ===========  ===========

-*Since MGMT IP is required by the lab by default, but not used in the lab, it will be ignored*
+*Since MGMT IP is required by the lab network, but not really used in our example, it will be ignored*

 .. image:: images/overview.png